Skip to content

 Rate Limiting

 The iRacing API enforces rate limits to ensure fair usage and system stability.
-The SDK detects rate limit responses and throws an IRacingError with isRateLimited = true, but does not automatically retry or throttle requests.
+The SDK detects rate limit responses and throws an IRacingError with isRateLimited = true.
+By default it does not retry failed requests.
+You can opt in to automatic retry with backoff using the retry option, and you can opt in to local request throttling with a pluggable stores.rateLimit implementation.

 Instead of building your own rate limiter, you can provide a store that the SDK’s underlying HttpClient will use to throttle requests automatically: